Darwin's Plantation: Evolution's Racist Roots by Ken Ham and A. Charles Ware

 Ham correctly notes that scientists used any number of ways to measure human racial groupings and rank them (head size, brain weight, etc.) in the late 19th and early 20th centuries.
 Hitler used those biological arguments to justify his genocides against the Jews, gypsies and everyone else he hated.

-In my master's program that I completed two summers ago I saw similar research done to explain low achievement rates by African-Americans in school.
+In my master's in education program that I completed two summers ago I saw similar research done to explain low achievement rates by African-Americans in school.
+It was not being promoted by the school, but I found it doing research for a paper.
 Seriously.
-I think it's junk but it's out there.
+I think it's junk - but this garbage is still out there.

 Science-based racism does exist because of this old line: "Figures don't lie but liars figure."
 Science generates lots of facts and figures and they can be twisted to say just about anything.